Rassie Erasmus: Coach

+On 2 May 2024 Erasmus received an honorary doctorate in coaching science from the NWU.
+In May 2026, Rassie was bestowed the National Order of Ikhamanga by the South African Government for his contributions to sport and nation-building.

 Personal life

 Erasmus married Nicolene, a former nurse, before 2003.
 They have 3 daughters.
 Erasmus has said "I find social occasions difficult ...
 I'm a quiet, uncomplicated person."

 Erasmus was diagnosed with microscopic polyangiitis with granulomatosis in 2019.